CountBricks Takeoff Drawing Mastery for Residential Builders

 Head of Sales

-• CountBricks captures dimensions, recognises walls, windows, and finishes, then tags each with CSI-based task codes
+• CountBricks captures dimensions, recognizes walls, windows, and finishes, tagging each with CSI-based task codes.

-• The AI engine translates those tags into a live bill of quantities, labour hours, and supplier-ready material lists
+• The AI engine translates these tags into a live bill of quantities, labor hours, and supplier-ready material lists.

-• Every mark-up is stored as a digital layer, giving you a shareable, searchable takeoff drawing accessible from any device
+• Every mark-up is stored as a digital layer, providing a shareable, searchable takeoff drawing accessible from any device.

-This article delivers on all three while spotlighting CountBricks advantages for small-to-mid residential contractors.
-Rather than juggling spreadsheets, you capture data once and reuse it for estimates, purchase orders, and progress invoices.
+This article addresses these needs while highlighting CountBricks' advantages for residential contractors.
+Capture data once and reuse it for estimates, purchase orders, and progress invoices.

 Key Residential Pain Points Solved by CountBricks Takeoffs